Wagasana, greeting the day

 Continue the journey being true to your self and your dog ...

-Relationships: The only relationship that is not temporary is the one created with myself.
+Relationships: The only permanent relationship is with myself.
 All the others are benefits of living and learning with dogs and their people.
 The one person I am forever with is me, so I better enjoy my own company.
-If I live with a dog, I better teach my dog to enjoy my company too.
+If I live with a dog, I better teach my dog so we can enjoy each other’s company.
 How would I like to be taught when I learn something new?

 Emotionally, relationships can drain you, including ones with our dogs.
-Create room for relationships but with boundaries.
-Living and learning with dogs is a special relationship, but the loss can run deep.
+Create and enjoy relationships with boundaries.
 Some choose to not have relationships because it can be too painful to lose them.
 Others simply don't know how for lack of skill.
 Skills can be learned.
 Dogs are accepting and can help us venture into the world.
 Like magnets they attract like-minded people with their dogs.

 Releasing Habits (habitual behaviors/patterns): When we release old habits, they come back again and again, depending on how ingrained.
 When we train our dogs, especially adopted dogs, or dogs who have been left without any training, the new behaviors need time and repetition to be learned.
 It takes 100 to 1000 practices and repetitions to see new patterns happen automatically.
+Guess what folks?
+It does with us too.
 That’s true for us too!
 Keep trying, don't give up, not if you want to live life to the fullest.

 We get use to a way of belonging and behaving, even when it is unhealthy or painful.
 Hearing someone (self) say "I can't live like this or I don't deserve to be abused" is a flashing yellow neon sign.
 Listen to it.
 Changing any behavior or situation takes truth, courage, exploration and stepping, even one toe, outside of the box.
 Taking three steps forward, two steps back always keeps us one step ahead!
 Ask for help ... it's out there.